Civil-Service-Human-Resources/lpg-terraform-paas/README.md

 The environment will then be setup to deploy to **production**

-For deployments to environments set the subscription to **CSL-Staging**
+For deployments to other environments, set the subscription to **CSL-Staging**

 ------------